 Near to the Nagano border, this stunning mountain is the tallest in Aichi and a popular ski resort in winter.
 However, in the fall its slopes are beautiful to walk amongst as the trees that line them go through their annual change, turning all the shades of gorgeous golds and reds, against the backdrop of the clear blue mountain sky.

-Starting in in mid-September and going on until early-November is the Aki-no-Chausuyama Kogen Matsuri (fall festival), but the best time to visit is in October thanks to the nightly illuminations setting the trees aglow.
+Starting in mid-September and going on until early-November is the Aki-no-Chausuyama Kogen Matsuri (fall festival), but the best time to visit is in October thanks to the nightly illuminations setting the trees aglow.
 The website for last year’s event can be found here.

-Due to its location it’s not the easiest of areas to access and you’ll need a car to get there, but if you can make it, and have the energy for the climb, the views certainly make up for any difficulties.
+Due to its location, it’s not the easiest of areas to access and you’ll need a car to get there, but if you can make it, and have the energy for the climb, the views certainly make up for any difficulties.

 About an hour outside of Nagoya, in Gifu, Yoro no Taki, or Yoro Falls, is located in Yoro Town.
 The waterfall itself is about 32 meters high, 4 meters wide, and is one of Japan’s top 100 waterfalls.
-The water from the falls is famously high quality, and is said to have rejuvenating powers.
+The water from the falls is famously high quality and is said to have rejuvenating powers.

 It can be reached by taking the JR Tokaido Line from Nagoya Station to Ogaki Station (30 minutes, 740yen).
 From Ogaki, you must transfer to a private rail line for the remaining leg of the journey to Yoro Tetsudo Station (25 minutes, 400yen).
-From there it is about a 20 minute walk to the park, or a quick cab ride if you prefer.
+From there it is about a 20-minute walk to the park, or a quick cab ride if you prefer.

 Inuyama Castle sits below Inuyama City, overlooking the Kiso River and across that Gifu Prefecture.
 Inuyama Castle is one of only 12 castles in Japan still standing that were built before the Edo period, and until recently was the only castle in Japan still in private hands.
-The previous owners, who had nearly continuously held it since the 1600’s, turned it over to the City of Inuyama in 2004.
-The castle and surrounding area is lovely in fall, and a walk along the river is almost as good as visiting the castle itself!
+The previous owners, who had nearly continuously held it since the 1600s, turned it over to the City of Inuyama in 2004.
+The castle and surrounding area are lovely in fall, and a walk along the river is almost as good as visiting the castle itself!